-Risk Description Legal/legislative non-compliance The Company incorrectly interprets law or legislation and/or erroneously excludes crucial T&Cs (from non-insurance policy contracts) leading to minor sanctions, negative reputational consequences and/ or change in business practices/decisions.
-The Company fails to comply with changes in legislation, laws, supervisory directives, market directives, accounting practices, taxation requirements, or other requirements issued by relevant authorities within prescribed time.
-Receipt of bribes/inducements to secure business/opportunities, acting in a way considered anti-competitive.
-Inappropriate underwriting Failure (of the Company or management) to exercise appropriate levels of oversight on sales practices being adopted by individuals or related entities authorised to represent the Company or distribute its products and services directly to the market.
-Theft or corruption of data An external party attacks the Company's computer/electronic system with the purpose of defrauding the Company, theft or corruption of data, destroying systems, etc. A Company loses or discloses customer records/personal details as a result of staff negligence or loss of mobile media devices.
+Risk Description Inappropriate underwriting Failure (of the Company or management) to exercise appropriate levels or oversight on sales practices being adopted by individuals or related entities authorised to represent the Company or distribute its products and services directly to the market.
+Theft or corruption of data An external party attacks the Company's computer/electronic system with the purpose of defrauding the Company, theft or corruption of data, destroying systems, etc. A Company loses or discloses customer records/personal details as a result o staff negligence or loss of mobile media devices.
 Inaccurate or incomplete data entry/processing from A failure to correctly input, manipulate data/systems or in the transaction process has resulted in a significant reserving, or other error.
-EUCA Information communicated to reserving and claims teams is inaccurate, inadequate, poor quality or untimely, leading to inappropriate reserve projections and incorrect pricing decisions being made.
-Regulatory breach Regulatory breaches or failures that cause detriment to customers, clients or significant trading partners.
+EUCA Information communicated to reserving and claims teams is inaccurate inadequate, poor quality or untimely, leading to inappropriate reserve projections and incorrect pricing decisions being made.
+Regulatory breach Regulatory breaches or failures that cause detriment to customers, clients o significant trading partners.
 Inadequate sanctions systems, processes or failed sanction controls.
-Business interruption A disaster event causing damage or disruption to business operations, assets, utilities and third parties, including natural disaster, war, riots, terrorism, explosion, vandalism, social unrest, fire, etc. Systems (software or hardware) failure resulting in staff being unable to use critical systems to work.

-Risk Description Third Party Management A failure to manage, monitor and assess third parties, included outsourcing arrangements, can result in poor performance or service issues impacting the customer and resulting in error/breaches.
+Business interruption A disaster event causing damage or disruption to business operations, assets utilities and third parties, including natural disaster, war, riots, terrorism explosion, vandalism, social unrest, fire, etc. Systems (software or hardware) failure resulting in staff being unable to use critical systems to work.
+Third Party Management A failure to manage, monitor and assess third parties, included outsourcing arrangements, can result in poor performance or service issues impacting the customer and resulting in error/breaches.
 In the worst cases this can lead to business interruption, regulatory or legislative fines, financial loss or reputational damage.
 Financial Reporting and Accounting Errors Inadequate financial processes that result in financial accounting and or reporting errors and misstatement of financial accounts.
 Programme Transformation Change A major project critical to strategic business objectives is running behind schedule and/or incurring additional unbudgeted costs.
 Additional strain placed on business by key business as usual staff being enrolled on projects, resulting in work backlogs, untimely turnaround/response times, staff stress, pressure from increased workloads.